Esri/workforce-scripts/report_complete_assignments_without_surveys.md

 ## What it does

  1. Gets workforce assignment data and survey data
- 2. For every assignment, if the assignment has a work order id value, check if there's a corresponding survey by querying the survey layer on the field -survey-field-name
+ 2. For every assignment, if the assignment has a work order id value and has status "completed", check if there's a corresponding survey by querying the survey layer on the field -survey-field-name
- 3. Report the assignment to the log.
-If --close-assignments is included as a parameter, cancel the assignment
+ 3. If a corresponding survey is not found, report the assignment to the user